MT-CTF/capturetheflag/mods/other/minetest_hudbars/API.md

 * `default_start_value`: If this HUD bar is added to a player, and no initial value is specified, this value will be used as initial current value
 * `default_max_value`: If this HUD bar is added to a player, and no initial maximum value is specified, this value will be used as initial maximum value
 * `default_start_hidden`: The HUD bar will be initially start hidden by default when added to a player.
 Use `hb.unhide_hudbar` to unhide it.
 * `format_string`: Optional; You can specify an alternative format string to use for the final text on the HUD bar.
 The default format string is “`@1: @2/@3`” (The “@” numbers are placeholders that have a meaning in this order: @1 = Label, @2 = current value, @3 = maximum value).
-Do *not* use minetest.translator on this string, the string will be translated by `hudbars`, but you still must put this string into the translation catalogue file.
+Do *not* use core.translator on this string, the string will be translated by `hudbars`, but you still must put this string into the translation catalogue file.
 * `format_string_config`: Required if `format_string` is set.
 This allows to change which parameters to use in the format string.
 It's a table with these fields:
- * `textdomain`: Text domain of the format string, used by `minetest.translate`
+ * `textdomain`: Text domain of the format string, used by `core.translate`
  * `order`: Table that contains the order of the placeholders.
 It's also possible to remove placeholders.
 Default order: `{ "label", "value", "max_value" }`
  * `format_value`: Format string to apply when displaying `value`.
 Syntax is same as in `string.format`.
 Default: `"%d"`
  * `format_max_value`: Same as `format_value` but is applied to `max_value`